huggingface/blog/sentiment-analysis-python.md

 You will be throwing away the pretraining head of the DistilBERT model and replacing it with a classification head fine-tuned for sentiment analysis.
 This enables you to transfer the knowledge from DistilBERT to your custom model 🔥

-For training, you will be using [Trainer API](https://huggingface.co/docs/transformers/v4.15.0/en/main_classes/trainer#transformers.Trainer) that is optimized for fine-tuning [Transformers](https://github.com/huggingface/transformers)🤗 models such as DistilBERT, BERT and RoBERTa.
+For training, you will be using the [Trainer API](https://huggingface.co/docs/transformers/v4.15.0/en/main_classes/trainer#transformers.Trainer), which is optimized for fine-tuning [Transformers](https://github.com/huggingface/transformers)🤗 models such as DistilBERT, BERT and RoBERTa.

 First, let's define DistilBERT as your base model: